 - Not compatible with newer models from the past 2-3 years

-Recommendation: Top 3 ANCEL Scan Tools
+Recommendation: Top 3 ANCEL scan tools

-ANCEL AD310 is the best pick for entry-level car owners with a cheap price.
+Needless to say, ANCEL AD310 is the best pick for entry-level car owners with a cheap price.

 Overall, the ANCEL FX2000 is an excellent combination of a robust OBD2 scanner tool that doesn’t cost thousands of dollars.